jundalisay/spblist/content/en/material/principles/part-5/chapter-04b.md

 Every other thing that can be attributed to body, presupposes extension [metaphysical space], and is only some mode of an extended thing [metaphysical object] just as all the properties we discover in the mind are only diverse modes of thinking.
 {{< /q >}}

+Therefore, each element is a version or 'mode' of hydrogen.
 So instead of 'elements', we call the unique combination of protons as versions of matter which we notate as v`atomic number`.
 For example:

 Chemistry Name | Chemistry Symbol | Material Superphysics Symbol
 --- | --- | ---